 A foreign worker can be in H-1B status for a maximum of six years, although exceptions are made for noncitizens working on Defense Department projects.
 After six years, the foreign worker must remain outside of the U.S. for one year before another H-1B petition can be approved.
 Extensions are possible under certain circumstances.

 There are a number of precise requirements for employers as well as H-1B applicants.
-By working with our knowledgeable immigration lawyers, you are assured of keeping the process on track and on schedule.
+By working with our knowledgeable special occupation visa attorneys, you are assured of keeping the process on track and on schedule.
 Call us or use our online contact form to schedule a free consultation.
 We work with clients throughout Southeastern Pennsylvania and neighboring states.